The purpose of this study is to use a program called Regulating Together (RT), a remote,

 If lack of a device or internet

-service is the sole barrier to eligibility/participation, interested individuals will
+service is the sole barrier to eligibility/participation, interested individuals

-households in need (e.g., the Affordable Connectivity Program).
+communities and households in need (e.g., the Affordable Connectivity Program).

 - Participants must also be willing to participate in treatment sessions and have